What is a Patron of Reading?

 A Patron of Reading (PoR) is a school's special, designated children's author with whom the school forms a personal attachment.
 The patron might be an author, a poet, storyteller or an illustrator.
 Tenure lasts for a minimum of a year, but the exact length is decided mutually between the school and patron.

-First created by Tim Redgrave, head teacher of Ysgol Esgob Morgan in St Asaph, Denbighshire, the idea of having a PoR is to bring an exciting dimension to the school’s quest to create a buzz about books.
-Everything the patron does is related to helping encourage and develop a reading for pleasure culture in the school: book quizzes, blogs, book recommendations, discussions, plays, poetry bashes, blogs, book trailers and visits- the possibilities are endless.
+First mooted by head teacher Tim Redgrave, the idea of having a PoR is to bring another exciting dimension to the school’s quest to create a buzz about books and reading.
+Everything the patron does is related to helping encourage and develop a reading for pleasure culture in the school: book quizzes, blogs, book recommendations, discussions, plays, poetry bashes, blogs, book trailers and visits.
+The possibilities are virtually endless.

 For further information, please visit:FAQ for authors